Gmoore4801/monkeytype-enhancer/README.md

 # better-monkeytype
-Chrome extension to monkeytype.com that improves practice.
+Chrome extension to monkeytype.com that improves practice quality.